laitathei/Gazebo-rosserial-rescue-robot/README.md

 ### 1.3 Startup Procedures
 1. Use Arduino IDE to upload control_WithEncode_new.ino to Arduino Mega: This file will provide the encoder value and allow user to change PWM via keyboard
-2. roslaunch virtualrobot gazebo.launch: This file will simulate the game_field and the robot
+2. roslaunch virtualrobotv2 gazebo.launch: This file will simulate the game_field and the robot
 3. rosrun rosserial_python serial_node.py /dev/ttyACM0: This file will connect the real world robot and allow them synchronized
-4. rosrun virtualrobot control_WithEnodeValue.py: This file will control the real world robot movement such as forward and backward
+4. rosrun virtualrobotv2 teleop_twist_keyboard.py: This file will control the real world robot movement such as forward and backward
-5. rosrun virtualrobotv2 Encoder_to_odom_with_negative.py: This file will translate the encoder value to odometry message
+5. rosrun virtualrobotv2 Encoder_to_odom_final_version.py: This file will translate the encoder value to odometry message
 6. rosrun virtualrobotv2 Encoder_to_odom_back_to_origin.py: This file allow to put the simulated car into the original position

 ### 2.1 Program Explaination